Search by Keyword

 As for the instrumental tracks on the Capitol album, The Beatles won out there as well.
 Since much of the musical score by Ken Thorne was based on previous Beatles material, three of the instrumental selections contained the “Lennon / McCartney” composer credit, which resulted in additional songwriting royalties being paid to John and Paul.
 The instrumental songs in question were "From Me To You Fantasy," "Another Hard Day's Night" and the second half of a medley on side two that combined "The Bitter End" with touches of a barely recognizable "You Can't Do That."

 It is quite obvious that the emphasis of these instrumental tracks were not very important in the preparation of this album.
 The back cover of the album was prepared before they even knew what these songs were named (listing them simply as “instrumental”) and they never went back to include them on later pressings.
 The first pressing of the record labels even failed to indicate Ken Thorne as the composer of three of the songs.
-Capitol was obviously anxious to get the album out as soon as possible.
+Capitol Records was obviously anxious to get the album out as soon as possible.

 Cover Art

-A gatefold album cover for a pop record in the US was quite unheard of, but not for a soundtrack album.
+A gatefold album cover for a pop record in America was somewhat unheard of, but not for a movie soundtrack album.
 Capitol used the established format common to '60s motion picture and Broadway soundtrack albums to create a cover that celebrated the release of the movie, which came out on July 29th, 1965.
 This highly anticipated album was released just over two weeks later on August 13th.
 One factor that led to this album being highly anticipated was that four months prior to it being released, the American single “Ticket To Ride” featured the legend “From the United Artists Release ‘Eight Arms To Hold You'.”
 If by this point the news hadn't yet reached their fans that The Beatles were making a new movie, they surely knew it now!

 The back cover, as with most soundtrack albums of the time, focuses on the film's major credentials, such as the main actors (other than The Beatles), the producer and director, who wrote the screenplay and who did the musical score.
 United Artists may not have been able to release the album but they graciously got a major plug on the back of the album jacket.